License to Sell Ammunition

 Minimum Age to Purchase or Possess Ammunition

-Illinois generally prohibits persons under age 21 from obtaining a FOID card, which is required to purchase or possess ammunition.5 A person under age 21 must have the written consent of a parent or legal guardian to purchase ammunition.6
+Illinois generally prohibits people under the age of 21 from obtaining a FOID card, which is required to purchase or possess ammunition.4 A person under 21 must have the written consent of a parent or legal guardian to purchase ammunition.5

 Safe Storage of Ammunition

-Illinois does not generally require firearm owners to safely store ammunition.
-However, ammunition kept or stored in child day care facilities, foster homes or similar locations must be kept in locked storage separate from firearms and inaccessible to children.7
+Illinois generally does not require firearm owners to safely store their ammunition.
+However, ammunition kept or stored in child day care facilities, foster homes or similar locations must be kept in locked storage separate from firearms and inaccessible to children.6

 Regulation of Unreasonably Dangerous Ammunition

-Illinois prohibits the knowing manufacture, sale, purchase, possession, or carrying of any armor-piercing bullet, dragon’s breath shotgun shell, bolo shell, or flechette shell.8
+Illinois prohibits the knowing manufacture, sale, purchase, possession, or carrying of any armor-piercing bullet, dragon’s breath shotgun shell, bolo shell, or flechette shell.7

-Illinois prohibits the reckless use or discharge of an armor-piercing bullet, flechette shell, dragon’s breath shell or bolo shell.10 The state also prohibits the possession, concealed on or about the person, of an armor piercing bullet, dragon’s breath shotgun shell, bolo shell, or flechette shell.11
+Illinois prohibits the reckless use or discharge of an armor-piercing bullet, flechette shell, dragon’s breath shell or bolo shell.9 The state also prohibits the possession, concealed on or about the person, of an armor piercing bullet, dragon’s breath shotgun shell, bolo shell, or flechette shell.10

 Federal law also prohibits certain kinds of armor-piercing ammunition.